-Please contact your McInnes Cooper lawyer or any member of our McInnes Cooper Entrepreneurial Services Team to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of our Start-up Team @ McInnes Cooper to discuss this topic or any other legal issue.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.